open-contracting/kingfisher-summarize/docs/cli/use.rst

 .. code-block:: bash

-   python ocdskingfisher-views-cli add-view ID "NOTE"
+   ./manage.py add ID "NOTE"

 For example:

 .. code-block:: bash

-   python ocdskingfisher-views-cli add-view 123 "Created by Morgan A. to measure procurement indicators"
+   ./manage.py add 123 "Created by Morgan A. to measure procurement indicators"

 This creates a schema named ``view_data_collection_123``.